 Choral Matins or Sung Eucharist at 11AM and Evensong at 3:30PM are held every Sunday.
 The services are from The Church of England Book of Common Prayer.
 Those attending the Chapel for a service only do not pay the Palace entrance fee.
 Click here to see more.

-Please click the image below for the music programme.
+Please click the image below for the April

 The Choral Foundation has been created to ensure that congregations and visitors continue to have the opportunity to experience the rich musical heritage of the Church of England, in what has been described as “the greatest Palace in Britain”.
 The initial objective is to secure £1.5 million, to support the present musical programme.
 Click here to see more.